USAir Flight 427: Aftermath

 USAir submitted to the NTSB that pilots should receive training with regard to a plane's crossover speed and recovery from full rudder deflection.
 As a result, pilots were warned of and trained how to deal with insufficient aileron authority at an airspeed at or less than 190 knot, formerly the usual approach speed for a Boeing 737.
-Boeing maintained that the most likely cause of the crash was that the co-pilot inadvertently deflected the rudder hard over in the wrong direction while in a panic and for unknown reasons maintained this input until impact with the ground.
+Boeing maintained that the most likely cause of the accident was that the co-pilot inadvertently deflected the rudder hard over in the wrong direction while in a panic and for unknown reasons maintained this input until impact with the ground.
 Boeing agreed to redesign the rudder control system with a redundant backup and paid to retrofit the entire worldwide 737 fleet.
 Following one of the NTSB's main recommendations, airlines were required to add four additional channels of information into flight data recorders in order to capture pilot rudder pedal commands, and the FAA set a deadline of August 2001 for airlines to comply.
-In 2016, former investigator John Cox stated that time has proven the NTSB correct in its findings because no additional rudder-reversal incidents have occurred since Boeing's redesign.
+In 2016, former investigator John Cox stated that time has proven the NTSB correct in its findings, because no additional rudder-reversal incidents have occurred since Boeing's redesign.

-Following the airline's response to the Flight 427 accident, the United States Congress required airlines to deal more sensitively with the families of crash victims.
+Following the airline's response to the Flight 427 accident, the United States Congress required that airlines "provide families of crash victims courteous and sensitive treatment and assistance with the various needs that accompany an accident".

 USAir ceased using Flight 427 as a flight number.
-The crash was the second fatal USAir crash in just over two months, following the July 2 Flight 1016 accident at Charlotte-Douglas International Airport that killed 37.
+The accident was the second fatal USAir crash in just over two months, following the July 2 Flight 1016 accident at Charlotte-Douglas International Airport that killed 37.
 The crashes contributed to the financial crisis that USAir was experiencing at the time.

 Memorial

-The crash site itself, located near the Aliquippa exit of I-376, is located on private property.
-The road that is needed to access the site is accessible only to 427 Support League and Pine Creek Land Conservation Trust members.
+The crash site, near the Aliquippa exit of I-376, is located on private property.
+The road to the site is accessible only to 427 Support League and Pine Creek Land Conservation Trust members.
+Attesting to the violent disintegration of the aircraft, small debris can still be found around the memorial to this day.
+Tradition holds that any wreckage found is placed upon the stone memorial.

 Three tombstones are located at the Sewickley Cemetery, 10 mi from the site of the crash and within the flight path of USAir 427.